Multipartite Intrinsic Non-Locality and Device-Independent Conference Key Agreement: Introduction

-The rest of this work is structured as follows.
-Section~\ref{sec:di-ck-a} contains a review of device-independent conference key agreement.
+The rest of this paper is structured as follows.
 Section~\ref{sec:no-sig} discusses no-signaling constraints, no-signaling extensions, and quantum extensions, focusing especially on the tripartite case.
+Section~\ref{sec:tri-int-non} contains the definition of tripartite intrinsic non-locality and proves that it is additive using a chain rule, which we derive here.
+Sections~\ref{sec:mul-int-non} and~\ref{sec:dual-total} generalize tripartite intrinsic non-locality and all of its properties to the multipartite case using total correlation and dual total correlation, respectively, and generalizations of the aforementioned chain rule.
 Section~\ref{sec:di-cka-capacity} introduces a general form of a DI conference key agreement protocol and its associated capacity.
-Section~\ref{sec:tri-int-non} contains the definition of tripartite intrinsic non-locality and proves that it is an upper bound on tripartite device-independent conference key agreement, along with the fact that it is convex, additive, and monotone under local operations and common randomness.
-Section~\ref{sec:mul-int-non} generalizes tripartite intrinsic non-locality and all of its properties to the multipartite case.
+Then, we show that tripartite intrinsic non-locality is an upper bound on the tripartite device-independent conference key agreement capacity.
 Section~\ref{sec:ex-ex} contains some examples of our upper bound calculated under various attacks by an eavesdropper.
-Additionally, in Section~\ref{sec:UpBo-DIQKD}, we evaluate upper bounds for recent experimental protocol implementing device-independent quantum key distribution (DIQKD) \cite{zhang2021experimental,schwonnek2021device}.
+Additionally, in Section~\ref{sec:UpBo-DIQKD}, we evaluate upper bounds for recent experimental protocols implementing device-independent quantum key distribution (DIQKD) \cite{zhang2021experimental,schwonnek2021device,liu2021highspeed}.
 Section~\ref{sec:con-clues} contains our conclusions and possible directions for future work.